Biographies of Members of the Commission

 Melissa Luhtanen, J.D.

-Melissa Luhtanen has been appointed for a term beginning December 15, 2011 and ending on December 31, 2014.
+Melissa Luhtanen has been appointed for a term beginning December 15, 2011 and her current term will expire on August 20, 2018.
 Ms. Luhtanen has a Juris Doctor from the University of Calgary.
 She was called to the bar in Alberta in 2000.

 Ms. Luhtanen has twelve years of experience as a conciliator, investigator and educator in the field of human rights.
 She conducted investigations and conciliations for the Alberta Human Rights Commission up until 2008.
 Ms. Luhtanen has trained people from different sectors, including business, judiciary, government, and education, on analyzing discrimination and duty to accommodate cases.
 She has written numerous articles that provide education and information on these topics and other human rights principles.